AkashKrDutta/firefox-custom-theme/README.md

 # firefox-custom-theme

 This is a dark theme taken from https://github.com/vinceliuice/Mojave-gtk-theme/tree/master/src/other/firefox and customized by me.

 Features added -

 * Removed toolbar + tabsbar from top
 * Add tree style tab without header
 * Make the theme more darker :)

+Screnshot (used in conjuction with https://www.gnome-look.org/p/1275087/ to get best outlook) -